jachin/much-select-elm/README.md

 The even will have a couple of values in the `detail` that will be important:
  - `stringToValidate`: This is what the user typed in for the custom value that you'll be validating
- - `selectedValueIndex`: This is just a number and you just need to hang on to it to pass it back to when it is time to share the results of your validation with your much-select element.
+ - `selectedValueIndex`: This is just a number.
+You need to hang on to it to pass it back is time to share the results of your validation with your much-select element.

 The way you communicate the result of the validation is a little unconventional.
 You build a JavaScript object with the following fields:
  - `isValid`: Boolean